 This is Us: 5 Lessons Everyone Can Learn from Randall's Battle with Anxiety

-Since its series premiere in 2016, This is Us has put a spotlight on a wide range of issues – from race and societal stigmas to addiction, grief, body image, and trauma
+Since its series premiere in 2016, This is Us has put a spotlight on a wide range of issues – from race and societal stigmas to addiction, grief, body image, and trauma.

-This week’s episode “A Hell of a Week: Part 1”, gives a vivid picture of Randall’s lifelong battle with anxiety through flashbacks, nightmares and a dissection of his current struggles after he comes face-to-face with a home invader.
+The episode “A Hell of a Week: Part 1”, gives a vivid picture of Randall’s lifelong battle with anxiety through flashbacks, nightmares and a dissection of his current struggles after he comes face-to-face with a home invader.

 As someone who has faced anxiety since childhood, I was overwhelmingly happy to see the show portray anxiety in a way that resonates with those who have similar struggles, while simultaneously making anxiety relatable for individuals who may have never experienced it before.